tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Pull_Request_Guide.md

 3. Run `node scons.js cleanbuild` to do a clean build for iOS and Android that also packages and installs the SDK.
 If you only want to build for one platform, add either "ios" or "android" to the command

-4. Run your test app in Appcelerator Studio / CLI against your newly installed SDK.
+4. Run your test app with the CLI against your newly installed SDK.

 See [Building the Titanium SDK From Source](/guide/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Building_the_Titanium_SDK_From_Source/) for detailed instructions for building the SDK.